 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-We decided to invest in a good dehydrator a few years ago and did a lot of research into the different brands.
+We decided to invest in a quality food dehydrator a few years ago and did a lot of research into the different brands.
 After reading reviews I bought an Excalibur dehydrator and love it.

-Paprika Kale Chips
+How to Make Kale Chips

 They were $2.99 and there were 11 stems of Kale.
 That’s pretty expensive and reinforces the idea of growing our own food and eating seasonally.

 I am loving having the dehydrator, Excalibur’s are expensive but from every review I have read, they are the very best.
 Mine came with a 10 year warranty and free shipping and I intend to use it a lot.
 If you want to research them, click on the links above.

 I also have a Salton dehydrator.
 It is much smaller so cannot hold anywhere near the quantity of the Excalibur.

 - kale leaves – kale is a fantastic leafy green that can help boost your immune system, lower your cholesterol, improve your heart health, and even prevent against certain kinds of cancer!
 It’s full of antioxidants and fiber and low in calories, fat, and carbs, which makes kale the perfect ingredient for a healthy snack.